Google Messages now allows some users to react to any emoji - ExBulletin

 Google Messages now allows some users to react to any emoji

 Google has started allowing some users of its Messages app to react to text messages with emojis.
-This is rather than limiting you to the standard set of 7 available in your app for the time being (via 9to5Google).
+This is rather than limiting him to the standard set of seven that have been available in the app for some time (via 9to5Google).
 Features similar to other messaging platforms such as paid versions of Slack, WhatsApp, and Telegram, so long-pressing on a message gives you the standard emoji reaction, but you can access the picker and react to whatever you want. can do.

 Enhanced emoji reactions appear to be in limited testing at the moment.Google didn’t immediately respond to a request for comment on The Verges feature.

-Like any other feature added to the messaging service, the additional reaction can get a little tricky depending on who you’re texting and what communication standards your phone supports.
+As with any feature added to the messaging service, the additional reaction can be a bit finicky depending on who you’re texting and what communication standards your phone supports.
 If both parties are using his RCS, a Google-promoted SMS replacement, these seem to work fine.
 My phone still doesn’t have access to the extension picker, but Google Messages my colleague’s reaction displayed correctly when using his app.

 I can’t respond to this emoji, but I can confirm that someone has responded to my message.